 To keep you safe while studying, some of our face to face classes may be replaced with online or connected learning.
 We have also modified our face to face classes to meet physical distancing requirements and increased cleaning on campus.
 As restrictions ease, the way you attend your class may change again.
 If work placement and the demonstration of practical skills are requirements of your course, due to the impacts of COVID 19 there may be a delay or modification in being able to undertake these aspects of your course in the planned timeframe.
 Be assured, we'll keep you informed every step of the way.

-This course is currently scheduled on Wednesday in first year (2020), and Thursday in the second year (2021) from 9.30am to 3.30pm.
+This course is currently scheduled on Monday, Tuesday, Wednesday and Thursday from 9.00am to 4.00pm.
 This timetable may change and will be confirmed by your teacher.

 SMART AND SKILLED FEES